 I will confess to having a lump in my throat on several occasions when reading Return to Mandalay, not something that usually happens to me when reading a book which is obviously pitched to be read in the sun with Factor 30 and a pina colada to hand.
 The cover has a tag line ‘A gorgeous mouth-watering dream of a holiday read’.

-Yes it is, but I think it is something more than that and I look forward to Rosanna Ley’s next novel with great anticipation.
+Yes, it is, but I think it is something more than that and I look forward to Rosanna Ley’s next novel with great anticipation.
+Enjoy.